Chottcodes/pokimon_in_next/README.md

  // You can add multiple dates with description.
 3/28/2025

 // Person who Peer Reviewed your assignment
+Andrew Sayasing
+- Looking good bro.
+Everything that's needed works.
+Maybe when seaching for a pokemon you can also let the user "enter" instead of having to, press the button but im just nitpicking. nice job